Outdated or Unsupported Browser Detected

-|Individual Placement and Support (IPS) Systematic Job Development||To strategically contact businesses that offer jobs of interest to the consumer, support the consumer during the job search, and connect the consumer to the job||
+|Individual Placement and Support Job Development and Hire||Using the IPS Job Development Plan, strategically contact businesses that offer jobs of interest to the consumer, support the consumer during the job search, and connect the consumer to a job.||

 Job Development Plan, progress, and quality will be reviewed every 60 days until Hire

 35+ hours per week and health insurance benefits or 35+hours per week and $12 per hour